 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where demartinite typically forms.
+Look in fumarolic deposits country, the host setting where demartinite typically forms.
 If you start seeing malladrite, avogadrite, salmiac in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.